piskvorky/gensim/README.rst

 Fast Installation
 -----------------

-If you system supports Docker and you are root, the easiest way to get the library working is to start the `gensim image <https://hub.docker.com/r/zmarty/python3-gensim-doc2vec/>`_.
+If your system supports Docker and you are root, the easiest way to get the library working is to start the `gensim image <https://hub.docker.com/r/zmarty/python3-gensim-doc2vec/>`_.

 The instructions below are for an Ubuntu system, but they can be easily modified for any other Docker system::